Key Takeaways

 Challenges with viral vectors in gene transfer

-Nevertheless, viral vectors possess certain inherent limitations, including
+Viral vectors possess certain inherent limitations, including

-- Restricted chances for repeated administrations due to acute inflammatory reactions and unintended immune responses.
+- Restricted chances for repeated administrations due to acute inflammatory reactions and unintended immune responses

-- Additionally, some viral vectors may present risks of insertional mutagenesis, where foreign DNA becomes integrated into the host genome.
+Additionally, some viral vectors may present risks of insertional mutagenesis, where foreign DNA becomes integrated into the host genome.

 Advantages of nonviral vectors in gene delivery